Updated:

 Before making any investment selections, investors would consider the Net Profit after Tax (NPAT).
 The NPAT would be more important to a value investor than the p/e ratio.
 Investing decisions are made based on the quick ratio, which tells value investors how much debt the firm has thereby enabling them make relevant decisions on their investments.
 A2B has a quick ratio of 1.57, which is higher than 1, indicating that it is secure, adaptable, and well-positioned to fulfill its future financial commitments (Morningstar, 2020).
 Because of this, both active and passive investors would be interested to invest in A2B.

 A2B has been paying dividends to shareholders for more than a decade, according to the dividend trend.
-For the past four years, it has maintained a fully franked dividend as a dividend paying corporation.
+For the past four years, it has maintained a fully franked dividend as a dividend-paying corporation.
 This demonstrates that the corporation places a high value on the interests of its investors.
 A2B’s institutional investors will be more inclined to stay with the firm, and new investors will be more inclined to invest in A2B as a result.
 As a result, rather than focusing on capital growth, A2B is focused on income generation.

-Non-marginal Investors
+Non-Marginal Investors

-The table 1.1 below shows the Top 20 shareholders listed in the Annual Report 2021 of A2B Australia Limited.
+Table 1.1 below shows the Top 20 shareholders listed in the Annual Report 2021 of A2B Australia Limited.

 Table 1.1 shows that Citicorp Nominees Pty Limited (Australia) Limited is the largest stakeholder in A2B, with a stake in the company equal to 40,510,410 shares, the company’s issued capital, and the greatest percentage of issued capital.
 The majority of A2B’s shareholders are made up of nearly 40% of nominees, and these investors are referred to as institutional investors.
 Consequently, as long as they possess a significant number of shares and engage in the buying and selling of those shares, they might be considered marginal investors (Farmantra, 2019).
-The remaining organizations are referred to as n on-marginal investors as they own a little amount of A2B shares.
+The remaining organizations are referred to as on-marginal investors as they own a little amount of A2B shares.

 Citicorp Nominees Pty Limited

 Table 1.2 shows the nominee accounts and banks for the six of the marginal investors.
 Both Legion Cabs (Trading) Co-Operative Society Limited and Comfortdelgro Corporation Limited are significant cab businesses.
 They compete with each other for provision of services in the transport sector.
-There are five nominee accounts with a well diversified holding.
+There are five nominee accounts with a well-diversified holding.
 Due to the fact that they are not able to diversify their investments, these investors are particularly sensitive to market risk, which is the only one that cannot be mitigated.
 With A2B’s many hazards, any investors who lack a well-diversified portfolio are at risk of loosing their shares.

 Marginal Investors%Non-marginal Investors%